Dhghomon/easy_rust/README.md

 }
 ```

 But it's not the same as a `match` statement, because a macro actually doesn't compile anything.
 It just takes an input and gives an output.
-Then, the compiler checks to see if it makes sense.
+Then the compiler checks to see if it makes sense.
 That's why a macro is like "code that writes code".
-You will remember that a `match` statement needs to give the same type, so this won't work:
+You will remember that a true `match` statement needs to give the same type, so this won't work:

 ```rust
 fn main() {